 Logs

-Most problems can be found in the tomcat application logs.
-However if there is a problem in submitting data the issue may be recorded in the subscriber logs.
-When submitting results the request is made to the application which writes the submitted file to the hard drive.
-Any issues here will be in the application log.
-Then every few seconds a batch job (the subscriber) will run to apply that submitted file to the database.
+Most problems can be found in the Tomcat application logs.
+However, if there is a problem submitting data, the issue may be recorded in the subscriber logs.
+When submitting results, the request is made to the application, which writes the submitted file to disk.
+Any issues here will appear in the application log.
+Then, periodically (typically every few seconds), a batch job (the subscriber) runs to apply that submitted file to the database.

 Application logs: